sch3m4/mqtt-ble-tracker/README.md

 1. [Set up the tracked device](#Discovering-and-setting-up-your-devices)  in the `config.yaml` file.
 2. Take the tracked device to the different locations you want to identify.
 3. Write down the average values for `distance` reported by the tracker device on each location.
-4. Set the distances for each location in `config.yaml` under `locations` section as follows:
+4. Set the distance ranges for each location in `config.yaml` under `locations` section as follows:
 ```
 locations:
   livingroom: